-Part A Self-Assessment
+25 min Part A Self-Assessment

 The facilitator will present the results of participants' self-assessments of their design and training skills compiled from information provided in the PTAs.
 He/She will provide an analysis of these results highlighting commonalities, differences as well as any significant findings.
-The facilitator will initiate a discussion by asking the following questions:
+Refer to Reference Sheet 6 for the results of the Self-Assessment questionnaire from the Pre-Training Assignment.